 You’ve put a lot of time and effort into making your Hong Kong business.
 It’s something that you gave birth to and are going to nurture so that it can grow.
 You want to find a partner that can help you do this, and will be as enthusiastic and committed as you are.

-You should consider choosing a business partner to be as important as choosing something like a daycare provider for an actual child.
+It would be best if you consider choosing a business partner to be as important as choosing something like a daycare provider for an actual child.
 A business partnership is a long-term legally-binding covenant among partners.
 No doubt you will be spending a lot of time with your business partner and will be planning and implementing a lot of things with them.
-With all that said, here are five factor to consider when looking for a business partner.
+With all that said, here are five factors to consider when looking for a business partner.

 #1 Find Someone whom you can Trust

-Trust is the most important aspect of any good partnership.
+Trust is the most crucial aspect of any good partnership.
 That includes business partnerships.
 You want to be able to trust the other person with your business, ideas, money, and everything else in-between.
-You trust them to not run their own competing business or run off with your money or the like.
-It’s best to choose someone that you have known for a while and who you feel you trust to be an honest and good business partner.
+You trust them not to run their own competing business or run off with your money or the like.
+It’s best to choose someone that you have known for a while and whom you feel you trust to be an honest and right business partner.

 #2 Find Someone who Shares the Same Business Values and Ethics